briannabrumfield/WarCardGame/README.md

 CS 4773 Object Oriented Design - Assignment 2

 ### Description
-In this assignment, you will design and build an object-oriented implementation of 3 variations of the card game, War.
+Design and build an object-oriented implementation of 3 variations of the card game, War.
-**NO GUI**
+\n**NO GUI**\n
 The basic rules for the game are located here: http://www.bicyclecards.com/how-to-play/war/